 Sharing the World with K-12 Students

-International students, upper-level language students, heritage speakers, and study-abroad
+International students, study-abroad returners, heritage speakers, and upper-level

-amount of language to be used.
-In language classes and classes ranging from Social
+In French, German, Russian, and Spanish language classes and classes ranging from

-Studies and English to Biology, Art, Music, and Physical Education, students have
+Social Studies and English to Art, Biology, Math, Music, and Physical Education, students

 Providing Professional Development Opportunities for Teachers

-Professional development opportunities, which have been made possible by generous
+These opportunities have been made possible over the years by generous donations from

-teachers update knowledge, skills, and enthusiasm.
-Language in Motion was previously
+and PNC Financial Services Group.
+Language in Motion was previously supported by The

 Developing Networks Across the Country